Sushreesatarupa/DSA-cpp/README.md

 ## Rules To Contribute To This Repo

 -   You can write solutions only in C++ for Data Structure and Algorithms (if you dont know C++ you can submit only algorithm)
--   Use of HTML, CSS, JavaScript is expected for webpage.
+-   Follow file naming convention for all your pull requests.
 -   while adding any content it should be inside its appropiate directory
 -   if there is any  problem with inaccurate solution create a issue